 We do a lap around the entire area and finally decide on a small restaurant with tables in the sand.
 A man is playing Brazilian music on the guitar and it is wonderful.

 We order another fish dish for two.
-This one has octopus and friend bananas.
+This one has octopus and fried bananas.

-For dessert we walk back to a crepe place we stalked on our first lap.
+For dessert we walked back to a crepe place we stalked on our first lap.
 It is also delicious.

 Ilha Grande Day 2

 Day two starts off with a simple breakfast with this view.
 The water is so green it is breathtaking.